lance7777/TSQL/README.md

-... & more to come !

-Thank you for visiting.
+Thank you for visiting !

 Have a nice day.